AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/developing/extending/rich-text-editor.md

 ## Bekannte Einschränkungen {#known-limitations}

-Die RTE-Funktion von Experience Manager unterliegt folgenden Einschränkungen:
+Die RTE-Funktion des Experience Managers unterliegt folgenden Einschränkungen:

 * RTE-Funktionen werden nur in Experience Manager-Komponentendialogen unterstützt.
 RTE wird nicht auf Assistenten oder Foundation-Formularen unterstützt.

-* Experience Manager funktioniert nicht auf Hybrid-Geräten. <!-- TBD: Check.
+* Experience Manager funktioniert nicht auf Hybridgeräten. <!-- TBD: Check.
 This is not mentioned in Known Issue /help/release-notes/known-issues.md-->

 * Do not name the RTE configuration node `config`.
 Otherwise, the RTE configuration takes effect for only the administrators and not for the users in the group `content-author`.